xiulinyang/UD-CHILDES/README.md

 # UD-CHILDES
 This repository contains the Universal Dependencies (UD) treebanks derived from CHILDES corpora.
+The data can be found in the zip file.
 ---

 ## Sources